jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-By default, SBDG registers the `org.springframework.geode.logging.slfj4.logback.DelegatingAppender` with the ROOT `Logger`, which can be useful for testing purposes.
+By default, [spring-boot-gemfire-name] registers the `org.springframework.geode.logging.slfj4.logback.DelegatingAppender` with the ROOT `Logger`, which can be useful for testing purposes.